Home » Working at RISD » Employee Resources » Performance Management for Staff » End-of-Year Conversations

 Here are the resources or support needed to be the most effective in my role.What resources or support do you need that will enable you to be most effective in your role?

-Once the employee submits their self-evaluation, the manager reviews peer feedback and the employee’s self-evaluation, and then adds their own comments and feedback via Workday.
+Once the employee submits their self-evaluation, the manager adds their own comments and feedback via Workday.
 Before completing this step, the manager should schedule an in-person meeting for the end-of-year conversation, using the prompts above as a guide.

 End-of-Year Process in Workday